Round the World Cruise Highlights with Princess Cruises

 It was great fun on deck as we crossed the equator.
 Neptune judged the Pollywogs (those on-board crossing the equator by sea for the first time) for alleged “crimes” at sea and were subjected to “humiliating” punishments like kissing the fish!

 We watched many a sunset whilst relaxing with a sundownder on our Stateroom Balcony.
 The sunsets at sea are colourfully spectacular.
 The sunset as we cruised down the Rhine from Rotterdam was very special.

 Wow!
 Cruising into Bermuda’s turquoise seas was sensational.
 We had a great day exploring the island, swimming at the pink sandy beaches and learning about Bermuda’s history.

 At the bow of the Ship is a tranquil oasis.
 The Sanctuary is an ideal place to kick back, relax and enjoy a healthy snack.

 The Bridge traverses the entire breadth of the Ship and has stunning views out over the ocean.
 The Captain provided us with interesting insights on modern navigation and weather conditions at sea whilst we cruised in the Southern Ocean.

-Read more about our chat with The Captain, tips for rough weather, and tales of the Exciting Southern Ocean, here.
+Read more about our chat with the first captain we met on Sea Princess, Princess Cruises – The Captain, tips for rough weather, and tales of the Exciting Southern Ocean, here.